What is composting?

 - Add chopped food scraps to the middle of the pile, covering them with some of the carbon material.

-- Assess the pile each week; tweak levels of ingredients, water and air.
+- Assess the pile each week; tweak levels of ingredients, water, and air.

 The compost is finished when:

-- The contents are not recognizable
+- The contents are not recognizable.

 - Pile is reduced to about half its original size.

 Let it sit untouched, under plastic for two months before using.
 If your goal is to continue composting all of your kitchen and yard scraps, you will now begin composting in another location.
 Learn more about 3-bin systems.

 Remember that composting happens naturally, and we are just aiding the process to speed it up.
 Don’t stress about getting it exactly right.
 There are only five ingredients in compost- carbon, nitrogen, water, air and time.
 Sort of like making a cake, if you use the right ingredients you can mess it up a little and still get a cake.
 You will learn as you go what works best for your pile.
 Have fun, know you’re doing the earth a great favor, and get ready for a beautiful, healthy garden!